Alestrix/venusos2influx/README.md

 Then run it via docker in the directory where `docker-compose.yml` resides:
 `docker compose up -d`

-This uses the docker image I created using the `Dockerfile` in this repository and pushed to `alestrix/bat2influx:latest`.
+This uses the docker image I created using the `Dockerfile` via GitHib Actions and pushed to `ghcr.io/alestrix/bat2influx:latest`.

 ## To-Dos